lemredd/talakutnangan/.github/pull_request_template.md

 because it can affect the code or experience greatly in the future.
 Enhancements can be deferred.
 -->
 - PRs to merge first: #xx/None  <!-- Put PR number if there are or none. -->
-- Will have to additional commits?
+- Will have additional commits?
 Yes/No
 - Must be merged ASAP?
 Yes/No
 - In case of merge conflicts, who will resolve them?
 Reviewer/Pull requester/Whoever caught it first